 Notary Services and Powers of Attorney

 The Legal Office can prepare general and special powers of attorney and provides notary services.
-These services are available on a walk-in basis Monday through Friday from 9 a.m. to 3 p.m.
+These services are available on a walk-in basis Monday through Thursday from 9 a.m. to 3 p.m. and Friday from 11 a.m. to 3 p.m.

 The Legal Office processes claims both for and against the Air Force.
 To file a claim with our office, please call (702) 652-5407.

 For Household Goods claims, please contact the carrier first.
 If they do not respond in a timely manner, please contact the Air Force Claims Service Center.

 If you are a Department of Defense civilian employee or a member of the armed forces, please be mindful of the fact that there are restrictions on certain political activities during election season.
 For helpful guidance on the do's and don'ts of political activity, please review the following pamphlets: